Home 5 Good Practice Toolkit 5 Overview 5 Quality Principles and Commitments

 Development and humanitarian responses respect and protect human rights and advance inclusion.

-1. We respect and protect human rights.
+1. We respect and protect human rights, acknowledging power and resource inequities, systemic barriers and racism.

 3. We support people affected by crisis.